j-berg-au/BOUNDLESS/content/Notes.md

 ### To Do
+- Enemies
+	- The Witch of Death
+		- Make her a Boss
+		- Mortum Esoterica:
+			- Curse a PC within range.
+In X turns/rounds, they die unless BLANK.
+			- At the end of Round 3, the Witch of Death uses her Mortum Esoterica.
+She places a curse on each of the PCs, summoning a pillar of death for each of them.
+If they are unable to destroy their corresponding Pillar by the end of Round 6, they die.
+		- Voodoo Doll
+	- Sentinel who holds down an area
+	- Fast boi
+	- Spellcaster who casts spell
+	- Witch who debuffs PCs
+	- Support who buffs allies
+		- Grants Aegis
+		- Grants Shield
+	- Enemies who interact with mechanics
+		- Persistent Damage
+		- Grants other enemies Aegis
+		- Self damage in exchange for Aegis
 - Stat increases only from artefacts, or as rider effects to smaller talents
 - Exploding minion amplifier
 - Sort Talents into groups (for easier finding)